-Hundred-Year Eggs are a type of Chinese preserved egg with a greenish and cheese-like yolk1 and a transparent, gelatinous white with a brownish-yellow to amber color, but which can appear solid black on the outer surface.
+Hundred-Year Eggs are a type of Chinese preserved egg with a greenish and cheese-like yolk 1The yolk may appear almost black. and a transparent, gelatinous white with a brownish-yellow to amber color, but which can appear solid black on the outer surface.

 The Chinese actually have several ways for preserving eggs, including simple brining, but hundred year eggs are the most interesting and pungent due to the many small flavor compounds created by the process.